Employers post more jobs in October in sign of solid economy

 The Labor Department said Tuesday that the number of available positions rose 3.3% to nearly 7.3 million.
 That suggests that businesses remain confident enough in the economic outlook to create more jobs.

 The figures provide the latest evidence that employers have largely shrugged off the uncertainties surrounding the U.S.-China trade war and slowing global growth.
 While the number of open jobs has declined from a record high of 7.6 million a year ago, they are still at a historically high level.
-For nearly a year and a half there have been more job postings than unemployed people.
+For roughly a year and a half there have been more job postings than unemployed people.

 The figures follow a healthy jobs report earlier this month that showed a surprisingly robust gain of 266,000 jobs while the unemployment rate fell to a 50-year low of 3.5%.